Applicant/Contributor Privacy Notice

 How we store your personal data and keep it secure

 We are committed to keeping your personal data secure with appropriate technical and organisational measures which ensure its confidentiality, integrity and availability.
-This includes secure systems, operational policies and procedures to prevent your personal data from being accidentally lost, used, accessed, altered by, or disclosed to unauthorised persons (e.g. by using psudonymisation, encryption, restricting access, and retention policies).
+This includes secure systems, operational policies and procedures to prevent your personal data from being accidentally lost, used, accessed, altered by, or disclosed to unauthorised persons (e.g. by using pseudonymisation, encryption, restricting access, and retention policies).
 Our contracts with data processors stipulate that they will only process your personal data on our instructions and that they will comply with confidentiality obligations.

 Your data protection rights